-This poem is based on the story of The Woman With The Bleeding Issue which is found in the Bible in Mark Chapter 5 verses 21-33.
+INTRO: This poem is based on the story of The Woman with the Bleeding Issue which is found in the Bible in Mark Chapter 5 verses 21-33.
 Some stories of women in the Bible touch on sensitive women’s health issues and this story is one of them.
-In these modern days, women in the developed world have access to many medical solutions and products to alleviate bleeding issues like menstrual periods, haemorrhages, fibroids and menopause to name a common few.
-But not so today in third world or wartorn countries and neither were they available back in the first century when Jesus was ministering on earth.
+In these modern days, women in the developed world have access to many medical solutions and products to alleviate bleeding issues like menstrual periods, haemorrhages, fibroids, and menopause to name a common few.
+But not so today in third world or war-torn countries and neither were they available back in the first century when Jesus was ministering on earth.

 She not only faced the physical effects but also Jewish religious beliefs around women’s bleeding listed in Leviticus Chapter 15 verses 19-30.
-These health regulations were initiated by Moses, to establish the Israelite’s community life, following the exodus of over three million Jews from Egypt.
-Instructions around hygiene and health issues were very important to follow carefully to prevent illness from spreading throughout their community.
+Moses initiated these health regulations, to establish the Israelite’s community life, following the exodus of over three million Jews from Egypt.
+Instructions around hygiene and health issues were important to follow carefully to prevent illness from spreading throughout their community.
 These community rules continued throughout the 40 years they lived in the desert and continued after they settled in Israel.

 But when Jesus was ministering on earth, the religious leaders were using these same hygiene regulations as punishment for women, rather than to care for women.
 Jesus preached not only the Old Testament Commandment, to love the Lord your God with all your heart, all your soul, and all your mind, but also, just as important was the New Commandment, to love your neighbour as yourself.
 Matthew 22:37-39.
 This story tells of the love and care Jesus has toward women.

 When the people told Him to “Leave our town”